-D. Investigator's Report
+E. Investigator's Report

-Following the completion of the investigation, the Investigator shall prepare a written report of the investigation ("Investigation Report") that contains the following, except as prohibited by law:
+Following the completion of the investigation, the Investigator will prepare a written report of the investigation ("Investigation Report") that fairly summarizes the relevant evidence and contains the following, except as prohibited by law:

-- a copy of the written complaint; - copies of any documents relevant to the investigation; - to the extent known by the Investigator, the name(s) of the Complainant and Respondent and the names of every person interviewed by the Investigator in connection with the investigation, the name of any persons presented by the parties as witnesses and a summary of any evidence provided;

-- the name of each individual the Investigator attempted to interview but did not interview in connection with the investigation, the attempts that the Investigator made to interview such individual(s) and the reason(s) why such individual(s) was not interviewed; and - a summary of each interview conducted by the Investigator in connection with the investigation
+- a copy of the written complaint; - copies of any documents relevant to the investigation; - to the extent known by the Investigator, the name(s) of the Complainant and Respondent and the names of every person interviewed by the Investigator in connection with the investigation, the name of any persons presented by the parties as Witnesses and a summary of any evidence provided; - the name of each individual the Investigator attempted to interview but did not interview in connection with the investigation, the attempts that the Investigator made to interview such individual(s) and the reason(s) why such individual(s) was not interviewed; and - a summary of each interview conducted by the Investigator in connection with the investigation.

-Additionally, in cases involving only University Category violations, the Investigation Report additionally will contain the following:
+Additionally, in cases involving only University Category violations (Category B Cases), the Investigation Report additionally will contain the following: